 So you want to go to school, but how do you pay for it?
 Meeting the cost of education can be a burden on any student or family.
-For this reason many students wish to obtain financial assistance to further their education.
+For this reason, many students wish to obtain financial assistance to further their education.

-The following information describes the types of financial aid available to those who qualify at South Hills School of Business & Technology.
-Please call our financial aid office so that we may answer your questions and make an appointment to assist you with your financial aid package.
+The following information describes the types of financial aid available to those who qualify.
+Please call our Financial Aid office so that we may answer your questions and make an appointment to assist you with your financial aid package.

-All questions regarding financial aid should be directed to the financial aid office at South Hills School of Business & Technology.
+All questions regarding financial aid should be directed to the Financial Aid office at South Hills School.